QueenieCplusplus/PostgreSQL_Hosts/README.md

 * Cloud

-  It is like the Vitual Server, but billing is different from them, virtual charge you monthly, and Cloud bill you in hours.
+  It is like the Vitual Server technically, but billing is different from them, virtual charge you monthly, and Cloud bill you in hours.